 Stack updates¶

-There are three common update paths.
+There are several common update paths.

 Update stack service revisions¶

-Stack update card appears with an Update services to latest version button.
+Update services to latest version button.

 This update keeps stack service names and valid stack-level configuration.
 It is intended for service-template changes inside services that are already part of the stack, such as newer images, Helm changes, added settings, added configs, added links, new resource defaults, or new cron definitions.